heimrichhannot/contao-backend-lost-password-bundle/README.md

 # Default configuration for extension with alias: "huh_backend_lost_password"
 huh_backend_lost_password:

   # If true, that backend lost password link will be automatically added to the backed login template.
 Default false.
 Will be true in the next major version!
   add_to_template:      false

+  # The numeric ID of the notification center notification which is sent for resetting the password.
+  nc_notification:        false

 ```